Kristina01111000/lavendersite/README.md

 email janet about renewal, offer to let her pay for it with her card, or pay me to pay for it email her on monday so she sees it

+auto renewal is going to be 200 or so dollars